live-clones/docutils/docutils/docs/user/latex.rst

   footnote reference.
 * There is no distinction between numbered footnotes and `symbol footnotes`_, by default all footnotes are numbered.
-* Footnote numbers depend on the order of the `footnote references`.
+* Footnotes are sorted and numbered in the order of the `footnote references`.
 * There is no backlink from footnote to footnote reference.

-.. important:: LaTeX footnotes `do not work in figures and table captions`__!
+.. important:: LaTeX footnotes `do not work in figures and table captions`__ nor in the box created by the "sidebar" directive!

 LaTeX offers a wide range of footnote configuration options (cf. the `LaTeX WikiBook`__ and the `TeX FAQ`__).